fre5h/DoctrineEnumBundle/README.md

 $player->setPosition(BasketballPositionType::POINT_GUARD);
 ```

-But don't forget to define `BasketballPositionType` in use section:
+But don't forget to define `BasketballPositionType` in the *use* section:

 ```php
 use Application\Bundle\DefaultBundle\DBAL\Types\BasketballPositionType;
 ```

-When build `BasketballPositionType` as form field, select `choice` type for field and fill choices via `BasketballPositionType::getChoices()` method:
+When build `BasketballPositionType` as form field, set `choice` type for the field and fill choices via `BasketballPositionType::getChoices()` method:

 ```php
 $builder->add('position', 'choice', ['choices' => BasketballPositionType::getChoices()]);